papadanku/papadanku.github.io/doc/blog/learning/lists.rst

 How Markdown Handles Ordered Lists
 ----------------------------------

-Markdown offers several ways to create numbered (ordered) lists.
-[1]_ All these methods produce the same results:
+Markdown offers several ways to create numbered (ordered) lists [1]_.
+All these methods produce the same results:

 .. code-block:: text